microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/New-EntraApplicationPassword.md

  [<CommonParameters>]
 ```

-## DESCRIPTION
+## Description
-Adds a strong password to an application.
+adds a strong password to an application.

-## EXAMPLES
+## Examples

 ### Example 1: Add a password to an application
 ```powershell